Programs – October to December

 With Patti Manzi, Moderator and Greenwood Advisory Board Member

-Enjoy a guided discussion of a preselected book with a theme reflective of one or more aspects of Greenwood’s focus on nature, beauty, and history.
+Take part with fellow members in a group discussion about a pre-selected book that reflects one or more aspects of Greenwood’s focus on nature, beauty, and history.
+Come away with new and enlightening insights!
 Light refreshments will be served.
 The Book Group at Greenwood Gardens meets quarterly.
 Book to be determined.

 Register